The Ultimate Guide to What Dogs Can’t Eat

 - Consider low-calorie treats for dogs with weight control problems.

 - Apples, Apricots, Cherries, Peaches, and Plums.
 Ingestion of large amounts of stems, seeds, and leaves of these fruits can be toxic.
-They contain a cyanide type compound and signs of toxicity include anxiety, dilated pupils, labored breathing, fast breathing, and shock.
+They contain a cyanide type compound, and signs of toxicity include anxiety, dilated pupils, labored breathing, fast breathing, and shock.
 Small pieces of cleaned apple without the seeds can be safe.

 - Baking Powder and Baking Soda.
 Baking soda and baking powder are both leavening agents.
-A leavening agent is a common ingredient in baked goods that produces a gas causing batter and dough to rise.
+A leavening agent is a common ingredient in baked goods that produces a gas, causing batter and dough to rise.
 Baking soda is simply sodium bicarbonate.
-Baking powder consists of baking soda and an acid, usually cream of tartar, calcium acid phosphate, sodium aluminum sulfate or a mixture of the three.
-Ingestion of large amounts of baking soda or baking powder can lead to electrolyte abnormalities (low potassium, low calcium and/or high sodium), congestive heart failure, or muscle spasms.
+Baking powder consists of baking soda and an acid, usually cream of tartar, calcium acid phosphate, sodium aluminum sulfate, or a mixture of the three.
+Ingestion of large amounts of baking soda or baking powder can lead to electrolyte abnormalities (low potassium, low calcium, and/or high sodium), congestive heart failure, or muscle spasms.

 - Chewing Gum.
 Gums that are made with xylitol can be toxic.
-Learn more with this article on Xylitol Toxicity in Dogs.

 - Chocolate.
 Chocolate, in addition to having a high-fat content, contains caffeine and theobromine.
 These two compounds are nervous system stimulants and can be toxic to your dog in high amounts.
 Learn more about the specific amount of each toxin that is based on body weight in this article: Chocolate Toxicity in Dogs.